kercre123/dvcbs/README.md

 * example when building oskrlatest: `./dvcbs.sh -b 1.8.0 123`
 * example when building in your own dir: `./dvcbs.sh -b 1.8.0 123 otawire`
 * This builds the OTA or apq8009-robot-sysfs.img in the directory you give it.
 If you don't have a directory, it will try to find the oskrlatest folder.

+`-bt {versionbase} {versioncode} {type} {dir}`
+* This builds the OTA or apq8009-robot-sysfs.img in the dirctory you give it, but with a certain build type. whiskey, dev, and oskr are your options.